richardfieldsend/ziggy25/README.md

   i3wm.
 It can be configured to display various useful information, such as the amount of free space available on specific partitions and the time and date.

+* vim - Vim configuration file so that I can enjoy using Vim even if it isn't Emacs.